alf-tool/alf-doc/doc/blog/2014-12-12-context-aware-database-viewpoints.md

 * Only shipments of suppliers and parts we care about
 * Abstracting from the city, as we know it's London (or Paris, or whatever)

-This gives us a "sub database" if you want, that me might very well be queries as if it was the entire database.
+This gives us a "sub database" if you want, that we might very well query as if it was the entire database.
 This is definitely what abstraction, and so-called [logical data independance](http://www.revision-zero.org/logical-data-independence), is about:

 ```try
 # Change me by Paris and see what happens